Orbirail

 Orbirail was a name for a suggested orbital railway route around London.

-It would have connected the extended North London Line, East London Line, the South London Line and the West London Line, possibly including the Gospel Oak to Barking Line.
+It would have connected the extended North London line, East London line, the South London line and the West London line, possibly including the Gospel Oak to Barking line.
 The combined line would have orbited London in Zone 2, Zone 3 and (possibly) Zone 4.

 It is not to be confused with London's existing circular railway, the Circle line of the London Underground.

 Status

-Although Orbirail had no official status as a planned project, the completion of Transport for London's London Overground on 9 December 2012 achieved substantially the same objective.
+Although Orbirail had no official status as a planned project, it was completed on 9 December 2012 with the extension of the London Overground from Surrey Quays to Clapham Junction, closing the complete loop of London Overground train services on the East London line, South London line, West London line and North London line, although trains do not run round the complete loop in a go, with changes at Clapham Junction and Highbury & Islington needed to travel the whole loop.

 On 12 February 2009, Mayor Boris Johnson and Transport Secretary Geoff Hoon announced £75 Million to fund the southern extension of the Overground network between Surrey Quays and Clapham Junction as part of the East London line extension, creating the final connection of an orbital railway for London to be completed in time for the 2012 Summer Olympics.
 However, the timeline published by TfL in April 2011 stated the line would not open until late 2012, well after both the Summer Olympics and Paralympics.

+Since November 2024, the services on the loop are named the Mildmay line (which goes via Willesden Junction in the north west) and Windrush line (which goes via Surrey Quays in the south east), joining at Clapham Junction and Highbury & Islington.